yash9025/AI_SUPPORT-QuickAssist-/README.md

 - Lazy loading for images and async decoding to boost UI responsiveness

+## Live Demo

+- Try the project live here: https://ai-support-quickassist.onrender.com/
+- It might take up to 58 seconds to load initially, as the backend hosted on Render takes that long to wake up from sleep mode

 ## Contribution

 Contributions are welcome!
 Feel free to open issues or submit pull requests.